 1 (17) "Educational opportunity payment" means the base amount 2 multiplied by the school district's weighted long-term membership as 3 determined under section 4010 of this title.
 4 Sec.
 24. 16 V.S.A. § 4010 is amended to read: 5 § 4010.
 DETERMINATION OF WEIGHTED LONG-TERM MEMBERSHIP 6 AND PER PUPIL EDUCATION SPENDING EDUCATION 7 OPPORTUNITY PAYMENT 8 (a) Definitions.
 As used in this section: 9 (1) "EL pupils" means pupils described under section 4013 of this title.
 10 (2) "FPL" means the Federal Poverty Level.
 11 (3) "Weighting categories" means the categories listed under subsection 12 (b) of this section.
-13 (4) "English language proficiency level" means each of the English 14 language proficiency levels published as a standardized measure of academic 15 language proficiency in WIDA ACCESS for ELLs 2.0 and available to 16 members of the WIDA consortium of state departments of education.
-17 (5) "Newcomer or SLIFE" means a pupil identified as a New American 18 or as a student with limited or interrupted formal education.
-19 (b) Determination of average daily membership and weighting categories.
-20 On or before the first day of December during each school year, the Secretary 21 shall determine the average daily membership, as defined in subdivision
+13 (b) Determination of average daily membership and weighting categories.
+14 On or before the first day of December during each school year, the Secretary 15 shall determine the average daily membership, as defined in subdivision 16 4001(1) of this title, of each school district for the current school year and shall 17 perform the following tasks.
+18 (1) Using average daily membership, list for each school district the 19 number of: 20 (A) pupils in prekindergarten; 21 (B) pupils in kindergarten through grade five;